Salt Lake Theatre

 Two letters and one newspaper clipping.
 The clipping was published by the Itahca Journal News on 28 July 1962 and relates to the family of Brigham Young (1801-1877) and to the Salt Lake Theatre.
 One of the letters is from Dorothy Dye to Ernest L. Wilkinson, president of Brigham Young University, relating to the newspaper clipping.
 The other letter is from Wilkinson to the Brigham Young University Archives also regarding the clipping.

-Collection includes 45 photographs, three tintypes, and two negatives with images of early Utah actors, friends, and the Margetts family.
+Collection includes 45 photographs (including platinum, gelatin silver, and albumen prints), three tintypes, and two safety film copy negatives with images of early Utah actors, friends, and the Margetts family.
 Photographs were taken between the 1860s and the 1910s.

 One handwritten script for the play "The Mystic Spell" by an unknown author believed to have been written in the 1880s.
 The script is not for a true "pantomime," since some of the parts involved speaking.
 The item was found in the ruins of the Salt Lake Theatre in Salt lake City when it was torn down.